RZulfikri/react-simple-store/README.md

 # react-simple-store

-React Simple Store is a lightweight and easy-to-use implementation of global state management for React applications, utilizing custom hooks.
+react-simple-store is a lightweight and easy-to-use implementation of global state management for React/React-Native applications, utilizing custom hooks.
 It offers a simple and efficient solution for sharing state across components while optimizing rendering processes.

 ## Motivation
-In exploring custom hooks in React, I encountered two common approaches: one utilizing `useState()` and another using `useContext()`.
-However, both have limitations.
-The former struggles to share values across components, while the latter can lead to excessive rendering with numerous contexts.
+In exploring custom hooks in React, I encountered two common approaches:
+1. custom hooks using `useState()`.
+The limitation of this custom is that it is hard to share value/state across components.
+2. custom hooks using `useContext()`.This custom hook can solve the limitation of `useState()` However too many contexts can lead to excessive rendering.

 With React Simple Store, I aimed to create a custom hook-based state management solution that addresses these limitations, allowing for:

 Seamless sharing of values across components.
 Optimized rendering to prevent unnecessary re-renders.

-So in this implementation I want to create a customHook or state management that able to do.
+So in this implementation, I want to create a customHook or state management that able to do.
 1. can share value across component
-2. can optimize rendering process.
+2. can optimize the rendering process.

 ## How to Install